white-lab/protocols/protocols/PCR_Digest_Ligation.md

     10. Follow QIAEX II Gel Extraction Kit protocol to extract DNA from gel.
     11. Store DNA elution at -20 °C or use immediately for ligation.
 3. DNA Ligation
-    1. Use a nanospectrometer to measure the concentrations of your plasmids and insert.
+    1. Use a nano-spectrometer to measure the concentrations of your plasmids and insert.
 Calculate the molar ratio by dividing the mass of both by their length.
     2. Use 200 ng of vector at a 1:3 ratio with insert DNA for the following